Distinguishing Power of 4-Legendrian Permutation Racks: 4-Legendrian Racks

 Using Proposition \ref{prop:isoms}, we implemented a \texttt{GAP} \cite{GAP4} program that classifies all $4$-Legendrian racks of a given order $n\leq 11$ up to isomorphism.
 This program uses the classification of racks up to order $11$ from \cite{Vor_Yang_2019}, which is where the $n\leq 11$ bound comes from.

 We were able to complete the search for all $n\leq 6$; our code and data is available in a GitHub repository \cite{github-code}.
 Table \ref{tab:isoms} enumerates our data.
-The table also includes an enumeration of involutory 4-Legendrian racks; this is motivated by the connection between involutory GL-racks and symmetric racks shown in \cite[Sec.\ 10]{Ta_2025goodinvolutionsconjugationsubquandles}.
+The table also enumerates 4-Legendrian involutory racks and 4-Legendrian kei; this is motivated by the connections between involutory GL-racks and symmetric racks shown in \cite[Sec.\ 10]{Ta_2025goodinvolutionsconjugationsubquandles}.

-\begin{corollary} Let $G\coloneq\Aut(X)$.
+\begin{cor} Let $G\coloneq\Aut(X)$.
 If $\Inn (X)\leq Z(G)$, then the isomorphism classes of 4-Legendrian structures on $(X,\tr)$ are precisely the orbits of $G\times G$ under the diagonal conjugation action of $G$.
-In particular, if $G$ is abelian, then these isomorphism classes are precisely the group $G\times G$. \end{corollary}
+In particular, if $G$ is abelian, then these isomorphism classes are precisely the group $G\times G$. \end{cor}

 \begin{proof} This follows from the fact that $\Inn(X)\leq Z(G)$ if and only if $U_X=G$. \end{proof}

 \begin{example} Let $n\in\Z^+$ be a positive integer, let $\sigma\in S_n$ be an $n$-cycle, and let $X_\sigma$ be the corresponding permutation rack of order $n$.
 Then $\Aut(X_\sigma)=\langle\sigma\rangle\cong\Z/n\Z$, which is abelian, so the set of isomorphism classes of 4-Legendrian structures on $R$ is $\langle\sigma\rangle\times\langle\sigma\rangle$.
 In particular, there are exactly $n^2$ isomorphism classes of 4-Legendrian racks with underlying rack $X_\sigma$.
 (Our \texttt{GAP} search verified this fact for all $n\leq 6$.) \end{example}